Apolarity, Hessian and Macaulay polynomials: Introduction: the problem

 \section{Introduction: the problem}

-Let $g \in R=\mathbb{C}[x_0, \ldots, x_n]$ be a homogeneous polynomial.
-The ideal $J(g)$ generated by the partial derivatives of $g$ is called the Jacobian ideal, or the gradient ideal, of $g$.
-It is object of many studies, but so far it has not been completely understood.
+Let $f \in R=\mathbb{C}[x_0, \ldots, x_n]$ be a homogeneous polynomial.
+The ideal $J(f)$ generated by the partial derivatives of $f$ is called the Jacobian ideal, or the gradient ideal, of $f$.
 In the smooth case this ideal contains a power of the irrelevant ideal, so it has maximum depth in the coordinates ring and it is generated by a regular sequence.
-The associated ring $R(g)=R/J(g)$, the so called Jacobian ring of $g$, is an Artinian Gorenstein ring.
+The associated ring $R(f)=R/J(f)$, the so-called Jacobian ring of $f$, is an Artinian Gorenstein graded ring.
 Formal definitions can be found in Section \ref{Hessiano e Macaulay}.
+Both the Jacobian ideal and its counterpart, the Jacobian ring, have been largely studied and it is now clear, form the work of P.\ Griffiths, that they reflect many geometric properties of the variety.
+For example if $f$ and $f'$ define smooth hypersurfaces then $f$ and $f'$ are projectively equivalent if and only if $R(f)$ is isomorphic to $R(f')$ thus allowing us to recover $V(f)$ from its Jacobian ring.
+Moreover partial information about $R(f)$ is equivalent to information about the Hodge groups that appear in the Hodge decomposition of $H^{n-1}(V(f),\mathbb{C})$.
+See \cite[\S 2]{C} for a nice account on this stuff and further references.
+Neverthless so far the Jacobian ring has not been completely understood.

-A nice property is described in a classical theorem due to Macaulay (Theorem \ref{Macaulay}): there exists a homogeneous polynomial (the Macaulay polynomial) $f$ such that $J(g)$ is equal to $f^\perp$, where $f^\perp \subset T=\mathbb{C}[\frac{\partial}{\partial{x_0}}, \ldots, \frac{\partial}{\partial{x_n}}]$ (upon identyfing $x_i$ with $\frac{\partial}{\partial x_i}$).\\ It is not so immediate to compute by hand the Macaulay polynomial associated to a given Artinian Gorenstein graded ring, but in the case of the Jacobian ring it seems natural to look at the Hessian polynomial $\text{Hess}(g)$ of $g$ since it has the right degree.
-It actually turns out that if $g$ is a Fermat polynomial, then $\text{Hess}(g)$ and the Macaulay polynomial associated to $R(g)$ coincide, up to scalars (see Example \ref{fermat}).
-Therefore we ask ourselves if $\text{Hess}(g)$ is always the Macaulay polynomial (up to scalar multiplication) associated to $g$.
-A first naive conjecture is the following: $J(g) = {\text{Hess}(g)^\perp}$, for every smooth homogeneous polynomial $g\in R$.
+Apolarity allows us to associate an Artinian Gorenstein graded ring to a form.
+This nice property is described in a classical theorem due to Macaulay (Theorem \ref{Macaulay}): there exists a homogeneous polynomial (the Macaulay polynomial) $g$ such that $J(f)$ is equal to $g^\perp$, where $g^\perp \subset T=\mathbb{C}[\frac{\partial}{\partial{x_0}}, \ldots, \frac{\partial}{\partial{x_n}}]$ (upon identifying $x_i$ with $\frac{\partial}{\partial x_i}$).
+Apolarity is a very good tool to study varieties of sum of powers (see for example \cite{IR2, IR1, RS}), which are the objects of a very deep and challenging research area in Algebraic Geometry.

+It is not so immediate to compute by hand the Macaulay polynomial associated to a given Artinian Gorenstein graded ring, but in the case of the Jacobian ring it seems natural to look at the Hessian polynomial $\text{Hess}(f)$ of $f$ since it has the right degree.
+It immediately turns out that if $f$ is a Fermat polynomial, then $\text{Hess}(f)$ and the Macaulay polynomial associated to $R(f)$ coincide, up to scalars (see Example \ref{fermat}).
+Therefore we ask ourselves if $\text{Hess}(f)$ is always the Macaulay polynomial (up to scalar multiplication) associated to $f$.
+A first naive conjecture is the following: $J(f) = {\text{Hess}(f)^\perp}$, for every smooth homogeneous polynomial $f\in R$.